 BOSTON — Hospitals in Massachusetts and around the country are constantly facing a shortage of beds.
 To help alleviate the capacity crisis, a program is offering hospital-level care in the comfort of patients’ homes.
-But now that program is at risk of expiring.

 Following a fall in his Westwood garage, 85-year-old Herb Irvine went to urgent care to get his knee stitched up, only to wake up the next day in more pain.

-“That’s infected,” Irvine said the doctor at the urgent care told him.
+“That’s infected,” Herb Irvine said the doctor at the urgent care told him.
 “You probably have to stay in the hospital.”

-Herb and his wife, Julia, went to Newton-Wellesley Hospital and initially were told he would have to stay there for four to five days — until they learned about an alternative option — home hospital.
+Herb and his wife Julia went to Newton-Wellesley Hospital and initially were told he would have to stay there for four to five days—until they learned about an alternative option --home hospital.

 “All of the world-class clinical care will come to you in a comfort and privacy of your home setting, again, with the medications and the medical supplies that you would require,” said Heather O’Sullivan, the President and Chief Operating Officer for Mass General Brigham Healthcare at Home.

-O’Sullivan says home hospital allows patients to receive hospital-level care for conditions such as heart failure, pneumonia, and in Herb’s case, infections — from the comfort of their home.
+O’Sullivan says home hospital allows patients to receive hospital-level care for conditions such as heart failure, pneumonia, and in herb’s case, infections-- from the comfort of their home.

 The nation-wide program is offered locally in 71 communities across the state through five Mass General Brigham hospitals and it’s a mutual decision between the patient and care team.

-The team sets up the equipment and offers around the clock care —which impressed the Irvine’s.
+The team sets up the equipment and offers around the clock care—which impressed the Irvine’s.

 “People like that, to come to your house and just be so nice and just, you just can tell how thorough they are with what they do and their work and stuff,” said Herb.
 “Wow, it’s really something.”

-And there’s good reason — O’Sullivan says studies show home hospital patients experienced fewer complications and lower readmission rates.
+And there’s good reason—O’Sullivan says studies show home hospital patients experienced fewer complications and lower readmission rates.

-“It can provide you with that more personalized experience and we also see tremendous outcomes, clinical outcomes, quality outcomes, better than at times you would receive in a brick and mortar hospital,” said O’Sullivan.
+“It can provide you with that more personalized experience and we also see tremendous outcomes, clinical outcomes, quality outcomes, better than at times you would receive in a brick and mortar hospital,” said O’Sullivan

 The model also helps free up crucial bed space, as recent research shows annual hospitalizations are expected to rise from 36 million in 2025 to 40 million in 2035.